Milwaukee Mile: AAA/USAC sanction

+NASCAR sanction

-NASCAR held two Busch Series stock car races at Milwaukee in 1984 and 1985.
+NASCAR held two NASCAR Busch Series stock car races at Milwaukee in 1984 and 1985.
 The 1984 field was full of NASCAR Winston Cup drivers: Alan Kulwicki (2nd), Dick Trickle (3rd), Bobby Allison (4th), Davey Allison (5th), Dale Jarrett (6th), and Darrell Waltrip (25th).
 The 1984 race was won by Sam Ard.

 On July 3, 1993, the NASCAR Busch Series returned to Milwaukee.
 The event was won by Steve Grissom.
-In 1996 Wisconsin native Dick Trickle was passed with four laps to go by Buckshot Jones, who nosed out Mike McLaughlin and won the race from the furthest starting spot (32nd) and by the closest margin of victory in NASCAR Xfinity Series history (.002 seconds).
+In 1996 Wisconsin native Dick Trickle was passed with four laps to go by Buckshot Jones, who nosed out Mike McLaughlin and won the race from the furthest starting spot (32nd) and by the closest margin of victory in NASCAR Xfinity Series history (0.002 seconds).
 The Busch Series ran every year from 1993 to 2009.
 Five drivers who won the NASCAR Busch race at Milwaukee went on to win the Busch Series championship in the same year (Steve Grissom in 1993, Randy LaJoie in 1997, Dale Earnhardt Jr. in 1998, Jeff Green in 2000, and Greg Biffle in 2002).
 Biffle became the first repeat winner when he scored back-to-back victories in 2001 and 2002.
 Despite Trickle having come the closest previously, two NASCAR Busch Series races have been won by Wisconsin natives (Johnny Sauter/Necedah in 2005 and Paul Menard/Eau Claire in 2006).
 Menard also became the third driver to make the race at Milwaukee his first career series win, joining Jones in 1996 and Casey Atwood in 1999.

 The NASCAR Craftsman Truck Series (CTS) began racing at Milwaukee in its inaugural season in 1995.
 Mike Skinner won the event.
 The 1996 event featured 17 lead changes.
 The CTS has returned every season since 1995.
 Ted Musgrave became the only repeat winner when he followed up victory in 2001 with a second triumph in 2004, both behind the wheel of the No. 1 Mopar Performance Parts Dodge for Jim Smith and Ultra Motorsports.
 Musgrave is also the only Wisconsin native to have won the race.
 Two drivers have the distinction of having won both a NASCAR Craftsman Truck Series race and a NASCAR Xfinity Series race at Milwaukee.
 Ron Hornaday won in the truck race in 1996 and the Busch race in 2004, while Greg Biffle won the truck race in 1999 and the Busch race in 2001 and 2002.

 The track was resurfaced after the 1995 season.
 In 2003, temporary Musco lights were brought in for the Champ Car World Series event.
 The temporary lights were also used for the CTS and Busch Series events in 2005 and 2006.

-The following is a map of Milwaukee Mile: